melinachenani/melinachenani/README.md

 I've been learning to code for some time now and honestly it's the best thing I've ever done in my entire life.

 *   📚  I have a B.A in English Literature
-*   🧠  I'm learning React
+*   🧠  I'm learning Redux
-*   ⚡  My next step is Redux
+*   ⚡  My next step is Tailwind
 *   🌍  I'm based in khuzestan, Iran
 *   ✉️  You can contact me at [melina.ch98@gmail.com](mailto:melina.ch98@gmail.com)